William Buck Australia

 Against the proposed change is the view that the change is effectively retrospective, as these loans were made in compliance with the terms that existed at the time.

 Caution should be exercised before proceeding on the basis that a loan has become statute barred.
-This is a complex legal question where the rules vary between States, and where the interaction with Division 7A is potentially flawed resulting in the intended outcome not being achieved.
+This is a complex legal question where the rules vary between States, and where the interaction with Division 7A is potentially flawed and the intended outcome may not actually be achieved.

 Forgiving a loan